kolide/launcher/tools/vscode-debugging/README.md

 1. Copy ./tools/vscode-debug/conf to ./.vscode (`mkdir -p ./.vscode && cp -r ./tools/vscode-debugging/conf/. ./.vscode`)
 * if this is your first time using the VS Code go extension, you'll be prompted to install various go packages when you start debugging

-## Debugging With Osquery Interactive
+## Debugging With Launcher/Osquery Interactive

 1. Press cmd+p on macOS
 1. Type `debug interactive`